 Feeding Duration Indicators

-As you observe your baby during feedings, you might notice certain signs that indicate they’re getting enough hindmilk.
+As you observe your baby during feedings, certain signs can indicate they’re getting enough hindmilk.

-One key indicator is your baby’s steady and satisfied sucking pattern; they’ll often start off with quick, shallow sucks and then shift to slower, deeper sucks.
+One key indicator is your baby’s sucking pattern.
+They’ll often start with quick, shallow sucks and gradually shift to slower, deeper ones.

-You may also notice them becoming more relaxed and content after feeding, signaling they’ve filled up.
+You may also notice them becoming more relaxed and content after feeding, a sign they’ve filled up.

-Additionally, if your baby seems to be gaining weight consistently and has plenty of wet and dirty diapers, it’s a good sign they’re receiving adequate nutrition.
+Consistent weight gain, along with plenty of wet and dirty diapers, is another good sign of adequate nutrition.

-Finally, pay attention to your baby’s overall mood; a happy, alert baby is usually well-fed.
+Pay attention to your baby’s overall mood.
+A happy, alert baby is usually well-fed.

-Trust your instincts—you’re doing a great job in ensuring your little one gets what they need.
+Trust your instincts.
+You’re doing a great job making sure your little one gets what they need.

 Common Symptoms of Imbalance Between Foremilk and Hindmilk

-When you’re nursing, it’s essential to recognize the signs of an imbalance between foremilk and hindmilk, as this can affect your baby’s comfort and nutrition.
+Recognizing the signs of a foremilk and hindmilk imbalance can help you catch issues before they affect your baby’s comfort and nutrition.

 - Frequent gassiness or fussiness after feedings